allegheny-computer-science-201-f2020/lab01-cs201f2020/conduct.md

 * Level I: Any violation of a Code of Conduct rule is by default a Level I infraction.
 Technical leaders and instructor will be keeping track of infractions.

-:heavy_exclamation_mark: TODO: Add an action to be taken for the level I infraction

-  * Warning to the student not to repeat their behavior
+  - Warning to the student not to repeat their behavior
-  * The offending student must commit to working towards amending the infraction and avoiding future infractions.
+  - The offending student must commit to working towards amending the infraction and avoiding future infractions.

 * Level II: Upon the accumulation of three level I infractions, project managers and the instructor will issue a formal level II infraction.

-:heavy_exclamation_mark: TODO: Add an action to be taken for the level II infraction

-  * Student must formally apologize to the affected party.
+  - Student must formally apologize to the affected party.

-  * Student is required to communicate with the professor to discuss continued participation in class.
+  - Student is required to communicate with the professor to discuss continued participation in class.

-  * Student may receive a reduced or failing grade for the affected project.
+  - Student may receive a reduced or failing grade for the affected project.

 * Level III A Level III infraction will be given to an individual who has accumulated five Level I infractions.

-:heavy_exclamation_mark: TODO: Add an action to be taken for the level III infraction

-  * Student is required to communicate weekly with the professor to discuss continued participation in class.
+  - Student is required to communicate weekly with the professor to discuss continued participation in class.
+  - Depending on the severity of the infraction, student may receive a failing grade for the project and/or class, at the discretion of the professor.

 Class member(s) are encouraged to report any infractions in order to ensure a safe, inclusive and collegial environment.